Js-Brecht/gatsby-plugin-ts-config/README.md

 // gatsby-config.js
 const { useGatsbyConfig } = require("gatsby-plugin-ts-config");

-// If static analysis purposes, you can use a callback with a require() statement module.exports = useGatsbyConfig(() => require("./config/gatsby-config"), opts);
+// For static analysis purposes, you can use a callback with a require() statement module.exports = useGatsbyConfig(() => require("./config/gatsby-config"), opts);

 // A simpler method is to just use the filename